interfax/interfax-java/README.md

       <version>0.1.0</version>
     </dependency>

-### Download the jar file and include in your application's classpath
+### Download jar and include in application classpath

-Download the latest version from the [OSS Sonatype InterFAX repository](https://oss.sonatype.org/service/local/repositories/releases/content/net/interfax/api-client/0.1.0/api-client-0.1.0.jar)
+Download the latest jar from the [OSS Sonatype InterFAX repository](https://oss.sonatype.org/service/local/repositories/releases/content/net/interfax/api-client/0.1.0/api-client-0.1.0.jar) and place it in your application classpath.

 ## Getting started

-### Pre-requisite(s)
+### Pre-requisites

-The pre-requisite to using the InterFAX API is to have API credentials, which can be done by registering for a [developer account](https://secure.interfax.net/Default.aspx?Lang=en&Target=RegistrationService&Method=DisplayForm&BPCode=).
+To use this library you will need a InterFAX [developer account](https://www.interfax.net/en/dev).

 ### Initialise the client